 Part two: Academic Statement of Interests (500–750 word limit).

-Describe the academic and intellectual interests, life progress, and achievements that have contributed to your decision to apply for graduate study in the field of design studies.
-Include a thoughtful description of your tentative plan of study or area of inquiry in design studies as you envision it, that is, the kind of research questions you intend to pursue, your professional goals, and how this graduate program will help you realize those goals.
-Also, briefly describe where you see yourself headed in the next 3-5 years (for example, arts management or PhD program).
-Finally, offer a self-assessment of your work as a scholar, pointing out both strengths and weaknesses, and, if you have not been enrolled as a student in the past five years, address opportunities and challenges you expect to face as a student and graduate of this master's degree program.
+Please describe the academic and intellectual interests, progress, and achievements that have contributed to your decision to apply for graduate study in this field.
+You should include a thoughtful description of your tentative plan of study or area of inquiry in the field as you now envision it, the kind of research questions you intend to pursue, your professional goals, and how this graduate program will help you realize those goals.
+In addition, include a self-assessment of your work as a scholar, pointing strengths and weaknesses.
+If you have not enrolled as a student in the past five years, please address anticipated opportunities and challenges in pursuing the degree, and future career expectations upon completion of the program.

 - Recommendations: You are required to submit two letters of recommendation from faculty or people with whom you have worked professionally.
 Recommenders may submit recommendations online, and instructions are included with the online application.
 If preferred, the recommendation form may instead be sent by mail in a signed, sealed envelope.
 To send by mail, download the PDF recommendation form found in the online application, complete personal information, save the form, and forward to recommender for completion and submission.
 Applicants may also send signed and sealed recommendations to the Office of Admission using an Application Materials Cover Sheet.

 - TOEFL, IELTS, or PTE: If English is not your native language, you must submit results of the TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System), or PTE (Pearson Test of English).
 The minimum scores required for acceptance to this program are TOEFL 92 (Internet-based exam), IELTS 7.0, PTE 63.